He tautoko kia noho pai me te mate wareware – Support to live with dementia

-Your local Alzheimers NZ or Dementia organisation and your doctor can let you know you about services in your local community.
+Your local Alzheimers NZ or Dementia organisation and your doctor or health professional can let you know you about services in your local community.

 These might include the following: